 The possibility that funding opportunities and fellowships targeting postdocs have created an additional population, just now moving into the ranks of PI, is also not borne out by the statistics.
 Indeed, the proportion of submitting PIs who are less than 15 years since PhD has actually declined somewhat in NSF AST, from ~50% in FY06 to ~45% in FY15.
 In NSF Particle Astrophysics, the fraction of younger PIs was very small when the division was created in 2000, so the uptick in younger researchers since then has simply brought it into the same balance observed by NSF/AST over the last decade.

-There is also no significant change in the proportion of institution types submitting proposals, nor in the average salary-months requested by PIs, nor in the relative success rates by gender and ethnicity.
+There is also no significant change in the proportion of institution types submitting proposals4, nor in the average salary-months requested by PIs4, nor in the average requested inflation-adjusted budgets4, nor in the relative success rates by gender and ethnicity4.
 The data do not directly speak to possible changes in the proportion of “soft money” investigators driving up proposal pressure, however to be consistent with the above findings, such soft money investigators would have to comprise a mix of junior and senior investigators in such a way as to leave the overall demographics unchanged.
 It is thus clear that, while the number of proposers has been rising steadily, the demographic pool from which they are drawn has not significantly changed.
 The mix of junior and senior investigators is largely unchanged, and the number of investigators submitting multiple proposals has increased only modestly.

 1.4 Proposal resubmissions